WsCandy/zRSv2/README.md

 	inner: '.inner-slider'                  // Add a custom class/ID to the inner div!
 	next: false                             // A selector for a 'next' button e.g. $('.next')
 	prev: false                             // A selector for a 'prev' button e.g. $('.prev')
+	textFade: false			// Will enable smooth text transitions for the fade animation

 Callbacks:
 ---